 With this new information on how to write a book outline, it's important to remember this.
 Find what works for you.

-If you feel stuck or too restricted with one format you can always try another.
-The most important thing when writing a book outline is to explore the templates that work for you and help you turn your brilliant book idea into a book outline that will help you start writing.
+If you feel stuck or too restricted with one format, you can always try another.
+When writing a book outline, the most important thing is to explore the templates that work for you and help you turn your brilliant idea into a book outline that will help you start writing.

 Want to know more about book writing?
-Check out our awesome articles on becoming an author, as well as good questions to ask an author.
+Check out our awesome articles on becoming an author and good questions to ask an author.